 You have good command of spoken and written English.

 We encourage you to apply even if you think you do not meet all the requirements.

 Was fairness in IR discussed by Cooper and Robertson in the 1970’s?

 As many people, I love to do an “ego search” in Google1, to see what comes up when I search my name.
-When Latanya Sweeny did such an ego search about a decade ago, she was shocked to find advertisements for background checks with the headline “Latanya Sweeny, Arrested?”.
-Sweeny, professor at Harvard, was never arrested.
+When Latanya Sweeney did such an ego search about a decade ago, she was shocked to find advertisements for background checks with the headline “Latanya Sweeny, Arrested?”.
+Sweeney, professor at Harvard, was never arrested.
 One of her colleagues suggested that the advertisement came up because of her “black name” – Latanya is a popular name among Americans of African descent – and Google’s advertisement search algorithm is racist.
-Motivated by this incident, Sweeny (2013) investigated the Google results for more than 2,000 racially associated personal names, and showed that Google’s advertisement are indeed systematically racially biased.
-Sweeny’s work was pivotal in putting bias and fairness of algorithms on the global research agenda.
+Motivated by this incident, Sweeney (2013) investigated the Google results for more than 2,000 racially associated personal names, and showed that Google’s advertisement are indeed systematically racially biased.
+Sweeney’s work was pivotal in putting bias and fairness of algorithms on the global research agenda.

 The harm that (search) algorithms may do is substantial, especially if the algorithms are opaque, and if clicks on the (racist, unfair) results are fed back into the algorithm, thereby creating a destructive feedback loop where clicks on unfair results further reinforce the system’s unfairness.
 Cathy O’Neil compared such algorithms to weapons of mass destruction, because their destruction scales to hundreds of millions of (Google) users.
 O’Neill (2016), wittingly called her book, which is highly recommended, Weapons of Math Destruction.